Netanyahu snaps back against growing US criticism after being accused of losing his way on Gaza

 Despite the talks, Netanyahu made it clear he had no plan to back down from the fighting that has killed more than 31,000 Palestinians, according to local health officials.
 More than five months have passed since Hamas' attack on southern Israel killed 1,200 people and left another 250 hostage in Gaza.

-"If we stop the war now, before all of its goals are achieved, this means that Israel will have lost the war, and this we will not allow.
-Therefore, we cannot, and will not, succumb to this pressure," he said.
+"If we stop the war now, before all of its goals are achieved, this means that Israel will have lost the war, and this we will not allow," he said.

-While the international criticism was mainly directed at Netanyahu and his leadership, his statement painted it as a broader attack on Israel.

-“No international pressure will stop us from realizing all of the goals of the war: Eliminating Hamas, freeing all of our hostages and ensuring that Gaza never again constitutes a threat to Israel,” he said.

 Netanyahu also reiterated his determination to attack Hamas in Rafah and said that his government approved military plans for such an operation.